armin-fx/BandedScad/doc/vector.md

 #### `normal_vector (v)` [^][contents]
 [normal_vector]: #normal_vector-v-
-Return the normal vector of vector `v`
+Return the normal vector of vector `v`.\
+A normal is an object such as a line, ray, or vector that is perpendicular to a given object.
 - 2D vector -> 2D normal vector
 - 3D vector -> 3D normal vector = cross product